 Skip to main content

 a.
-Social security or contributions to alternative mutual societies of the owner of the activity
+Social security or contributions to alternative mutual funds of the activity holder

 Are included:

-1. The contributions of the owner of the activity to the Special Regime for Self-Employed Workers (RETA) or,
+1. The contributions of the activity holder to the Special Regime for Self-Employed Workers (RETA) or,

-Covid-19 : the exemption from the obligation to contribute in favor of self-employed workers who have received some form of benefit for cessation of activity under the provisions of Royal Decree-Law 18/2021, of September 28, on urgent measures for the protection of employment, economic recovery and the improvement of the labor market referred to in article 1 of Royal Decree-Law 2/2022, of February 22, which adopts urgent measures for the protection of self-employed workers, for the transition towards structural mechanisms to defend employment, and for the economic and social recovery of the island of La Palma, and certain measures are extended to address situations of social and economic vulnerability, determines its lack of impact on personal income tax, does not correspond to any of the assumptions for obtaining income established in article 6 of the Personal Income Tax Law, therefore not having the nature of full income nor, correlatively, of deductible expense for determining income.
+Covid-19 : the exemption from the obligation to pay contributions in favor of self-employed workers who have received some form of benefit for cessation of activity under the provisions of Royal Decree-Law 18/2021, of September 28, on urgent measures for the protection of employment, economic recovery and improvement of the labor market referred to in article 1 of Royal Decree-Law 2/2022, of February 22, by which urgent measures are adopted for the protection of self-employed workers, for the transition towards structural mechanisms for the defense of employment, and for the economic and social recovery of the island of La Palma, and certain measures are extended to deal with situations of social and economic vulnerability, determines its lack of impact on personal income tax, as it does not correspond to any of the cases of obtaining income established in article 6 of the Personal Income Tax Law, therefore not having the nature of full income or, correlatively, that of deductible expense for the determination of income.

-2. Where applicable, the contributions made by the owner of the activity to the Social Security Mutual Funds when they act as alternatives to the aforementioned special Social Security regime.
+2. Where applicable, contributions made by the owner of the activity to Social Security Mutual Societies when they act as alternatives to the aforementioned special Social Security regime.

-As a general rule, contributions to social security mutual societies of the businessman or professional do not constitute a deductible expense for determining the net income of the activity, given that they can reduce the taxpayer's tax base in accordance with the requirements and limits established by law. such effect.
+As a general rule, contributions to social security mutual funds of the entrepreneur or professional do not constitute a deductible expense for determining the net income of the activity, given that they may reduce the taxpayer's tax base in accordance with the requirements and limits established for this purpose.

-See in this regard in Chapter 13 the reductions for contributions and contributions to social security systems .
+See Chapter 13 for reductions for contributions and contributions to social security systems .

-The fifteenth Additional Provision of Law 30/1995 has been repealed by Royal Legislative Decree 8/2015, of October 30, which approves the consolidated text of the General Law of Social Security, and integrated into the Additional Provision eighteenth of said consolidated text.
-Therefore, the reference made to the repealed provision will be understood to be made to the corresponding provision of the consolidated text.
+The fifteenth Additional Provision of Law 30/1995 has been repealed by Royal Legislative Decree 8/2015, of October 30, which approves the consolidated text of the General Law on Social Security, and integrated into the eighteenth Additional Provision of said consolidated text.
+Therefore, the reference made to the repealed provision shall be understood as being made to the corresponding provision of the consolidated text.

-When the contributions exceed this limit, the excess may be subject to a reduction in the taxable base of Personal Income Tax , although only in the part that is intended to cover the same contingencies as the pension plans and with the limits and requirements indicated in Chapter 13 in the section corresponding to "Reductions for contributions and contributions to social security systems."
+When contributions exceed this limit, the excess may be subject to a reduction in the taxable base of IRPF , although only in the part that is intended to cover the same contingencies as pension plans and with the limits and requirements indicated in Chapter 13 in the section corresponding to "Reductions for contributions and contributions to social security systems".

 b.
-Living expenses of the taxpayer himself incurred in the development of economic activity
+Maintenance expenses of the taxpayer himself incurred in the development of the economic activity

-Taxpayers may deduct maintenance expenses that meet the following requirements in order to determine the net income of the economic activity in direct estimation:
+Taxpayers may deduct maintenance expenses that meet the following requirements for determining the net income from economic activity in direct estimation:

 • That they are expenses of the taxpayer himself.